 Self-Doubt as a Mom

-Every stage of childhood has its challenges and on the worst days, I doubt myself as a Mom.
-Ailey has a setback in potty training?
+Every stage of motherhood has its challenges and on the hardest days, I doubt myself as a Mom.
+My youngest has a setback in potty training?
 I should pay more attention to her.
-Annabelle is mean to a new friend.
+My oldest is mean to a new friend.
 Did I show her how to behave that way?
 My babies never sleep at night.
 I should have never co-slept.
 The second-guessing and “What if…” questions are in overdrive whenever something doesn’t go right.

 “Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”